 Bennett, knighted in 1998, is probably best-known in America for his film and television scores — including a Dr. Who episode, as well as such box-office hits as Far from the Madding Crowd, Nicholas and Alexandra and Murder on the Orient Express — but he is also a prolific composer of beautifully crafted works for the concert hall and opera.
 He set a Missa Brevis in 1990.

 And Eglin seems rather young to be such a force to be reckoned with, but that is often the way it works in music.
 Any composer who has studied with both Bill Kraft and Alex Planchart is bound to turn out all right, in my book.
 Eglin teaches at SBCC and is, as I mentioned, composer in residence for the Quire.

-Tickets to this Quire of Voyces concert are $20 general admission, and $15 for students and seniors.
-They are available at the door or through the Garvin Theater box office at 805.965.5935.
+Tickets to the “Mysteries of Christmas” are $20 for general admission, and $15 for students and seniors, and can be purchased at the door or from the Garvin Theater box office at 805.965.5935.
 (Due to the popularity of their performances, the Quire recommends that you call ahead, for reservations.)

 — Gerald Carpenter covers the arts as a Noozhawk contributor.